 In estimating the length of time, we begin a the receipt of the adoption service agreement.
 The estimates include the time it takes to complete the home study, and receive and accept the assignment.
 And ends when you bring your child home.
 The following is based on our averages.
 Please remember, individual cases will vary from these estimates.

 - Thailand, 24 to 36 months.

 Home Study.
-The process to have your home study completed, USCIS approval and dossier prepared and submitted, takes three to five months for Korea; six to eight months in China, and six to nine months in Thailand.
+The process to have your home study completed, USCIS approval and dossier prepared and submitted, takes three to five months for Korea; four to six months in Morocco; six to eight months in China, and six to nine months in Thailand.
 The adopting family has some control over the home study by how quickly supporting documents are completed.

 Assignment.
 The length of time from when the dossier is submitted to the assignment is as little as two to four weeks in Korea.
 In China, families often have an identified child when the process is initiated.
 The formal referral will still take two or three months.
-In Thailand, anticipate a year or more for the assignment.
+In Morocco, we anticipate six to nine months for the assignment; In Thailand, anticipate a year or more for the assignment.